vboyev-MSFT/defender-docs/exposure-management/value-data-connectors.md

 Benefits of using the external data connectors include:

 - Normalized within exposure graph
-- Enhanced device inventory
+- Enhancing device inventory
 - Mapping relationships
 - Revealing new attack paths
 - Providing comprehensive attack surface visibility
 - Incorporating asset criticality
 - Enriching context with business application or operational affiliation
-- Visualization through the Attack Map tool
+- Visualizing through the Attack Map tool
-- Exploration using advanced hunting queries via KQL
+- Exploring using advanced hunting queries via KQL

 ### Connectors data in the Device Inventory

 In the Device Inventory, you'll see the discovery sources for each device, which are the products from which we got any report on this device.
-These may include Microsoft Security products like MDE, MDC, and MDI, and also external data sources like Qualys or ServiceNow CMDB.
+These might include Microsoft Security products like MDE, MDC, and MDI, and also external data sources like Qualys or ServiceNow CMDB.
 You can filter on one or more discovery sources within the inventory to view devices that were discovered specifically by those sources.

-[scrnshot]
+[Screenshot]

 ### Critical Asset Management